Connect with a certified trainer for free

 Recovery

-Recovery time for AC arthritis will depend on the severity of arthritis as well as the treatments applied.
+Recovery time for acromioclavicular arthritis will depend on the severity of the arthritis as well as the treatments applied.
 If the disease is minimal, non-operative treatments can alleviate pain within a matter of weeks.
 Full rehabilitation following surgery can take up to three months.

 GET BACK TO WHAT YOU LOVE.
 FASTER